utmstack/UTMStack/README.md

 ### Firewall rules
 - Open the next input ports from probes to master:

-  50051/TCP (Used to send logs)
+  50051/TCP and 5044/TCP (Used to send logs)

-  9200/TCP (Used to data access.
-This port must be closed from any other source, for security, only probes can reach this port)
+  5432/TCP and 9200/TCP (Used to data access.
+This ports must be closed from any other source, for security, only probes can reach this ports)

-  5044/TCP (Used to send logs)

-  5432/TCP (Used to database access)

 - Open the next input ports from master to probes: